Research Triangle Park: Local government

 The park is an unincorporated area, and state law prohibits municipalities from annexing areas within the park.
 Some local government functions are served by the Durham-Wake Counties Research and Production Service District, a special tax district created in 1986 that is conterminous with the park, wherein the property tax rate is limited to 10 cents per $100 valuation.
 The park has special zoning as a Research Applications District in the Wake County portion, and a Scientific Research Park in the Durham County portion.
 As of October 2012, both zoning areas are in the process of being revised to allow higher density development.
 The zoning changes are coupled with legislative changes allowing for Urban Research Service Districts (URSD) within the Park, which can include a mix of retail and residential usages.
-These newly permitted URSDs could levy taxes at the same rate as a neighboring city.
+The URSDs have the power to levy taxes at the same rate as a neighboring city.
+Fire protection was previously provided by several volunteer departments until their mergers with nearby municipal departments.
+Currently, the City of Durham Fire Department provides fire protection to RTP and nearby unincorporated areas located in Durham County, and the Town of Morrisville Fire Department serves the portion located within Wake County.